 The layoffs keep on coming in the tech industry.
-In just the last several weeks, Twitter announced it was laying off half of its workforce, Meta cut 11,000 of its workers and Amazon is slashing 10,000 employees.
+In the last several months, Twitter announced it was laying off half of its workforce, while Meta and Amazon cut thousands of workers.
 But some experts say the sector is still strong.

-Despite this avalanche of bad news for tech workers, Wired reported “the broader outlook for tech workers remains strong.
+Despite this avalanche of bad news for tech workers, Wired has eported “the broader outlook for tech workers remains strong.
 Their skills are still in demand, and their peers have responded to recent cuts with a wave of grassroots support to help laid-off workers find new jobs.”

 “These workers are at a huge advantage,” Julia Pollak, chief economist with ZipRecruiter, told Wired.
 “There is still strong demand for tech talent in a wide range of industries, from government to retail to agriculture.
 Those industries for the past years have been left in the dust.”